BeigeMan/Webbings/README.md

   adjustable linear law for the attraction to a swarm marker.
 Male/male attraction, which is thought not to be a big factor in the swarm, is here turned off by default, but can be added as an adjustable inverse-square law.
-(Mob clustering will then occur in the swarm, beyond a critical strength of attraction.)
+(Above a critical strength of this attraction, mob clustering will occur in the swarm.)
 Self-propulsion is accounted for by setting a minimum velocity in the swarm.
 The maximum velocity is adjustable.
 Ageing is accumulated individually for the particles from the number of flight maneuvers made: matings, take-offs